 Click on the link below to download and print out the application packet.

-To be considered for admission into the Academy, submit the application along with a letter of recommendation from a faculty or community member.
+To be considered for admission into the Academy, submit the application, a brief essay (maximum 200 words) describing your interest in the Academy, along with a letter of recommendation from a faculty or community member.
 Students are accepted into the program each summer to begin the two-semester experience in the fall.

 Students are expected to be self-motivated and inspired to explore social justice topics.
-A 3.5 GPA is required.
-Both courses in the Academy program are 2000-level offerings.
-If you are ineligible for financial assistance through the FAFSA or other financial assistance programs, you may be eligible for scholarship funds for the courses in the Robert L. Lewis Academy of Scholars program.
+A 3.50 or higher GPA is required.
+If you are ineligible for financial assistance through the FAFSA or other financial assistance programs, you may be eligible for scholarship funds for the courses through the Robert L. Lewis Academy of Scholars program.